deqline/UrbexFinder/README.md

 - `Filter By Category` is to filter table entries by a certain category
   - Note: filtering before showing closed places only sends google place requests for the elements displayed on the table

-- Also clicking on an entry name in the table will highlight the corresponding marker on the map (can be nonvisible because out of view)
+- Clicking on an entry name in the table will highlight the corresponding marker on the map (can be nonvisible because out of view)

+## Important
+ - When enabling the `show overlays on map` feature
+  - Avoid zooming because this will displace the circle overlays and misalign them with the actual markers
+  - If the overlays are over the marker point and you can't select the markers, try toggling the sidebar
 - When moving on the map, make sure to re-enable the script as new points are added

 ## Installation